-The bartender was a fifty-something with a large bald patch and a weak chin.
-He’d stood stock still during the drama with Sparky, and his skin glistened with sweat.
-He said, “Sure, Earl.
+The bartender, fifty-something with a large bald patch and a weak chin, had stood stock still during the drama with Sparky.
+His skin glistened.
+“Sure, Earl.
 Whatever you want.”

 “A shot of sour mash for me and my friend.”
 Earl jerked his head for me to belly up to the bar.

 Sparky climbed off the floor and stumbled into the men’s room.
 The door, on springs, smacked shut behind him.
-We heard him retch.
+I heard him retch.